ccs-amsterdam/middlecat-cloudflare/README.md

 # Installation

 MiddleCat is specifically designed to be deployed on Cloudflare.
-Among the benefits are that Cloudflare workers allow you to send transactional emails (for magic links) for free using MailChannels, and makes it easy to hook up a database (D1).
+Among the benefits are that Cloudflare workers are fast edge deployed monkeys, allow you to send transactional emails (for magic links) for free using MailChannels, and makes it easy to hook up a edge proof database (D1).
 You could probably run MiddleCat on the free-tier, and the entry level paid program at 5 bucks a month includes sufficient compute to let you run this on a huge scale.

 That said, it does have some peculiarities with dev and deployment.